rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Apart from the previously used `findById()` and `findAll()` methods, you are creating and destroying (deleting) a message in the mutations too.
-Before you had to generate your own identifier for the message, but now Sequelize takes care of adding a unique identifier to your message once it got created in the database.
+Apart from the `findById()` and `findAll()` methods, you are creating and deleting a message in the mutations as well.
+Before, you had to generate your own identifier for the message, but now Sequelize takes care of adding a unique identifier to your message once it is created in the database.

-There was one crucial change in the two files: {{% a_blank "async/await" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function" %}}.
-Sequelize is a JavaScript promise based ORM and thus when operating on a database it always returns a JavaScript promise which gets resolved eventually.
-That's where async/await can be used as much more readable version for asynchronous requests in JavaScript.
-Furthermore, you have learned about the returned results of GraphQL resolvers in Apollo Server in a previous section.
-A result can be a JavaScript promise as well, because the resolvers would be waiting for its actual result.
-So in this case, you could also get rid of the async/await statements and your resolvers would still work.
-However, sometimes it is better to be more explicit, especially when adding more business logic within the resolver's function body later on, so we will keep the statements for now.
+There was one more crucial change in the two files: {{% a_blank "async/await" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function" %}}.
+Sequelize is a JavaScript promise-based ORM, so it always returns a JavaScript promise when operating on a database.
+That's where async/await can be used as a more readable version for asynchronous requests in JavaScript.
+You learned about the returned results of GraphQL resolvers in Apollo Server in a previous section.
+A result can be a JavaScript promise as well, because the resolvers are waiting for its actual result.
+In this case, you can also get rid of the async/await statements and your resolvers would still work.
+Sometimes it is better to be more explicit, however, especially when we add more business logic within the resolver's function body later, so we will keep the statements for now.

-So what about seeding the database with sample data when your applications starts with `npm start`?
-Once your database synchronizes before your server listens, you can create manually two user records with messages in your database.
-The following code for the *src/index.js* file shows you how to perform these operations with async/await again.
-Your users will have a `username` and an association of `messages`.
+Now we'll shift to seeding the database with sample data when your applications starts with `npm start`.
+Once your database synchronizes before your server listens, you can create two user records manually with messages in your database.
+The following code for the *src/index.js* file shows how to perform these operations with async/await.
+Users will have a `username` with associated `messages`.

 {{< highlight javascript "hl_lines=3 5 6 7 8 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46" >}}
 ...